dustin10/kaftui/README.md

 # kaftui

-A TUI application used to interact with Kafka.
+A simple TUI application used to consume messages from a Kafka topic.